AdnanAliMumtaz/AdnanAliMumtaz/README.md

 # 💫 About Me:
-I am Adnan Ali Mumtaz, a Computer Science graduate from the University of Central Lancashire, expecting to achieve a first-class honours degree.
+I am Adnan Ali Mumtaz, a Graduate Software Engineer, expecting to achieve a first-class honours degree in Computer Science from University of Central Lancashire.
 My journey in software development is driven by a passion for solving complex problems and creating innovative solutions that make a difference.<br><br>#ComputerScience #ArtificialIntelligence #SoftwareDevelopment #AgileMethodologies

 ## 🌐 Socials: